Parkia speciosa: Indonesia

-Malaysia & Singapore
+Brunei, Malaysia & Singapore

-In Malaysia and Singapore, petai is also commonly served with sambal, or mixed with dried shrimp, chili peppers, red onions, belacan (prawn paste), soy sauce and prawn.
-Another popular side dish to nasi lemak or plain rice is petai beans cooked with fried dry anchovies and sauteed chili sambal (sambal tumis).
+In Brunei, Malaysia and Singapore, petai is a popular ingredient in Malay and Nyonya cuisines.
+It is usually eaten raw as ulam, served with sambal, or mixed with dried shrimp, chili peppers, red onions, belacan (prawn paste), soy sauce and prawn.

+Another popular side dish to nasi lemak or plain rice is petai cooked with fried dry anchovies and sauteed chili sambal (sambal tumis).
+Petai fried rice is also a common dish widely available in Malay restaurants.